Wildlander-mod/wildlander-mod.github.io/9-How-Do-i/How-Do-i.md

+---
+layout: default
+title: How Do i?
+nav_order: 9
+has_toc: false
+has_children: false
+---

 ## How Do I tweak the difficulty??

 If you find combat is still not to your liking on Easy mode, you can adjust the amount of damage you take in the Requiem MCM.